 Pepperdine is a premier, global, Christian university.
 Our mission is to strengthen students for lives of purpose, service, and leadership.
-Our world is in need of brave young leaders who know the difference between truth and its counterfeit and possess the character to stand for the truth at all cost.
-However, these kinds of leaders are not born-they are built-and I believe that Pepperdine is uniquely positioned to deliver on the promise of building and sending these leaders into the world.
+Our world is in need of brave, young leaders who know the difference between truth and its counterfeit and possess the character to stand for the truth at all cost.
+TThese kinds of leaders, however, are not born-they are built-and I believe that Pepperdine is uniquely positioned to deliver on the promise of building and sending these leaders into the world.
 That promise is for you.

 Over the course of history, nearly every college or university that began as a faith-based institution felt it had to choose between excellence in academics and excellence in faith.
-But at Pepperdine, we believe they are intertwined and that they can-and they must-ascend together.
+But at Pepperdine, we believe these two are deeply intertwined and that they can-and indeed must-ascend together.
+We believe that faith is our foundation for academic excellence-that the truth belongs to God, wherever it is found.

 Intellectual excellence starts with the academic culture created by our nationally esteemed faculty through their scholarship and teaching.
 We refuse to compromise on the rigor, scholarship, and mentoring that it takes to shape brilliant leaders.